 NACLA IN THE 21ST CENTURY

-Today, with Latin American leaders and social movements directly confronting the systemic inequalities brought on by neoliberalism and rejecting the Washington Consensus and its attendant miseries, there is again a growing movement for global justice and Latin America solidarity here in the United States.
+Today, as the Pink Tide ebbs, there is again a growing movement for global justice and Latin America solidarity here in the United States.
 NACLA intends to play a prominent role in this broad movement, just as we did in the 1970s and 1980s—but the mechanisms for movement participation have changed drastically since those years.
-Today, the Internet plays a central role, both as an organizing tool and as an information portal, in struggles for justice, local to global.
+The Internet plays a central role, both as an organizing tool and as an information portal, in struggles for justice, local to global.
 Yet the coverage of Latin America we receive here in the U.S., particularly from mainstream sources, continues to be sporadic, disorganized and of generally dismal quality.
-NACLA has addressed these shortcomings by putting the in-depth analysis of the magazine and its 40 years of archives (now digitized and available online) on a powerful new website that also provides more and timelier coverage of Latin America and the Caribbean, including daily blog posts, web articles, discussion forums, an electronic newsletter, organizing tools and action alerts, links to social movements and organizations, and a media analysis project that will examine mainstream coverage of Latin America.
-In 2012 the NACLA Report became a quarterly journal (rather than bi-monthy).
+NACLA has addressed these shortcomings by putting the in-depth analysis of the magazine and its 50 years of archives on a powerful new website that also provides more and timelier coverage of Latin America and the Caribbean, including regular blog posts, web articles, discussion forums, an electronic newsletter, organizing tools and action alerts, links to social movements and organizations, and a media analysis project that will examine mainstream coverage of Latin America.
+In 2012, the NACLA Report became a quarterly journal (rather than bimonthy).

-In 2013 NACLA moved its headquarters to New York University to begin a partnership with the Center for Latin American and Caribbean Studies while maintaining its editorial independence.
+In 2013, NACLA moved its headquarters to New York University to begin a partnership with the Center for Latin American and Caribbean Studies while maintaining its editorial independence.
 In 2016, after a brief hiatus from print, NACLA relaunched under Routledge, an imprint of Taylor and Francis, which has allowed us the resources continue publishing the print magazine into the forseeable future.